Knee Injuries Treatment in Houston & Spring, TX

 If noninvasive measures don’t work, then a knee replacement surgery may be the next step.
 Our surgeons at KSF Orthopaedic Center are capable of surgically removing the arthritis from your knee by replacing the damaged cartilage and bone with a new metal or plastic joint surface.
 If you would like to relieve pain and regain mobility, speak to us today about your choices when it comes to knee pain and diseases and the various treatment options available here in North Houston.

-Dr. Stewart Michael Dean is a board-certified orthopaedic surgeon.
+Dr. Stewart Michael Dean is a board-certified orthopedic surgeon.
 He attended medical school at University of Texas at Houston where he was a member of Alpha Omega Alpha, the Medical Honor Society.
 He then completed a five-year residency in University of Texas Medical School at San Antonio.
-He is board-certified by the American Board of Orthopaedic Surgery.
-His interest in medicine and his desire to use his hands led him to orthopaedic surgery.
+He is board-certified by the American Board of Orthopedic Surgery.
+His interest in medicine and his desire to use his hands led him to orthopedic surgery.
 “I’ve always been active in sports,” Dr. Dean says.
 “I played football in high school and college and was lucky enough not to have any major injury.
 I enjoy taking care of people who are active and trying to get them back to full activities.
-Orthopaedic surgery allows me to use my knowledge and hands to help patients get better.”
+Orthopedic surgery allows me to use my knowledge and hands to help patients get better.”

-Dr. Michael George is a Board Certified Orthopaedic Surgeon.
+Dr. Michael George is a Board Certified Orthopedic Surgeon.
 He graduated Magna Cum Laude from Case Western Reserve University in Cleveland, Ohio, where he also played linebacker on the football team.
-He then earned his medical degree at Case Western Reserve University and later completed his Orthopaedic Surgery residency training at the University of Cincinnati.
-Dr. George went on to obtain additional fellowship training in Orthopaedic Sports Medicine and Shoulder Surgery at Vanderbilt University where he gained extensive experience in advanced shoulder and knee surgery.
-Dr. George was one of the first doctors in Houston to earn the Subspecialty Certification in Orthopaedic Sports Medicine.
+He then earned his medical degree at Case Western Reserve University and later completed his Orthopedic Surgery residency training at the University of Cincinnati.
+Dr. George went on to obtain additional fellowship training in Orthopedic Sports Medicine and Shoulder Surgery at Vanderbilt University where he gained extensive experience in advanced shoulder and knee surgery.
+Dr. George was one of the first doctors in Houston to earn the Subspecialty Certification in Orthopedic Sports Medicine.